KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/06/24

+- Fixes an issue in the Origami Bird Clash's Multiplayer Bonanza mode where there is a chance of being unable to enter a match and receiving a "Failed to obtain information" notification upon re-entering combat even after the matchmaking is successful.

 ■2024/06/21

 - Fixes an issue where there is a chance of encountering a black screen when after restarting a challenge in Ordinary or Cyclical Extrapolation for Divergent Universe or re-challenging after clearing a Planar Ornament Extraction stage.